almsam/OSPREY/README.md

 - The writeup must exceed 100 words for the first 3 weeks of the project & must exceed 50 for every week after that

+Remember - as a PM you are not above the developers, you too are a developer only with additional responsibilities & the position of leadership

 *See our **[Code of Conduct](CODE_OF_CONDUCT.md)** for more details*